4 min read

 Communication interfaces

-Another way for signals to come and go to/from the ECU is through the communication channel/buses.
+Another way for data to come and go from the ECU is through the communication channel (buses).
 These are mainly used to communicate between ECUs, allowing them to exchange information with each other in an efficient manner.
 For example, when the driver wants to lock all doors and pushes the button, the driver's door ECU will send out a signal to the appropriate channel and the other door ECUs will pick it up and act accordingly.
 The great thing is that it only has to send one signal for all the ECUs instead of one per ECU.
-This is done through the CAN bus, which we'll investigate later.

 Requirements